-The first stop on our trip was Reykjavik, Iceland, and if you read this post, or have followed the headlines, you realize that Iceland’s Eyjafjallajokull volcano has been violently blowing its top on a regular basis.
+The first stop on our RTW was Reykjavik, Iceland, the Eyjafjallajokull volcano has been violently blowing its top on a regular basis.
 The big surprise for me was that I was able to photograph a smoldering volcano from the middle of town.

 The photo at the top of this post is the extinct volcano Diamond Head, which is a constant reminder of Hawaii’s volcanic origins.
 But don’t let its dormant state fool you.
 Just 200 miles away on The Big Island of Hawaii, is Mauna Loa, the most active volcano in the world.